tuwonga/fast_Dreambooth_4_kaggle/README.md

 UPDATE > fp16 option added

 UPDATE > please in the last update you have to upload to kaggel only .png files as dataset and not .jpg

+UPDATE > fast_dreambooth with SDv2 model for kaggle notebook, at the moment I've just tried the V2-512px model and training is working.
+There are still some cell output errors but the code is working.